 2.2 Visualization of messenger RNA Is it possible for the user to chose between the different way of summarizing info for a node corresponding to multiple genes?

 Yes it is.
 The first time mRNA data is visualized, a dialog with various visualization options is displayed.
-Since we do not want to annoy the user every time, the decisions are stored and loaded each time.
+For convenience, the decisions are stored and used as default in future sessions.

-However, the preferences dialog that can be opened with “Edit” and “Preferences” provides an option called “gene center signals by” that allows to change the way of summarizing information for a node to either “Mean”, “Median”, “Maximum, “Minimum”, “Maximum distance to zero” (i.e. “max |value|”).
-Furthermore, by deselecting the “Remember gene center decision” checkbox, it is possible to force the application to ask each time any data is visualized.
-More information on this can be found in the applications documentation.
+However, the preferences dialog that can be opened with “Edit” and “Preferences” provides an option called “gene center signals by” that allows to change the way of summarizing information for a node to either “Mean”, “Median”, “Maximum, “Minimum”, “Maximum distance to zero” (i.e., maximum absolute value).
+Furthermore, by deselecting the “Remember gene center decision” checkbox, it is possible to force the application to ask each time before visualization.
+More information can be found in the InCroMAP user’s guide.

 Here I don't understand why the authors chose to summarize information for multiple genes on one node, whereas for protein expression, the details are provided below.
 I could be nice to be able to see the details for each gene associated to the node, each of which being colored according to its expression (in the same way as for protein expression visualization), while clicking on the node for instance.

-Summarizing multiple values is always difficult, because it leads to a loss of information.
+Summarizing multiple values is always problematic, because it leads to a loss of information.
 On the other hand, showing more information leads to confusing graphs and reduces the clarity.

-Therefore, we decided to keep some information and display all in the tooltip of a node (simply mouse-over a node and it will appear).
+Therefore, we decided to keep some information and display more details in the tooltip of a node (simply mouse-over a node and it will appear).
 Further, we created a detail panel that appears whenever a node is clicked.
 Parts of it are shown in Figure 3 in the manuscript.
-This panel presents all information about the selected node, contained genes and associated expression values, as well as some plots of them (e.g., DNA methylation regions).
+This panel presents all information about the selected node, the corresponding genes and their associated expression values, as well as some plots of them (e.g., DNA methylation regions).

-We still decided to include the protein modification data in separate boxes, because these are measurements for different protein phosphoforms.
-The expression of an unmodified and a phosphorylated protein should not be summarized because these belong to different things.
-The information if a protein is phosphorylated mostly relates to the activation of certain signaling pathways.
+We still decided to include the protein modification data in separate boxes, because these are measurements for different protein phospho-forms.
+The expression of an unmodified and a phosphorylated protein should not be summarized.
+In contrast to summarized genes, they clearly differ in their biological function.

-In contrast, summarizing the information from multiple mRNA probes that measure the expression of the same gene is feasible.
-They do not describe separate, but the same mRNA.

 2.3 Visualization of methylation Overall, the different way to represent the different expression/methylation data are well chosen.
 A way to clarify the methylation data (the rectangle are not often clear when hypo/hyper methylations are small) could be to put 2 triangles linked by their peak, one for hypomethylation, one for hyper.

 Excellent idea, this would provide information about the highest and the lowest peak at the same time.
 Unfortunately, our graph-drawing library is limited and realizing this kind of visualization is not supported.
-However, we really like the idea and try to include it in a future release of InCroMAP.
+However, we really like the idea and will try to include it in a future release of InCroMAP.

 Figure 2.
 The big picture is hard to understand.
 It would have been nice to have an example case, for instance showing overexpression associated with hypermethylation, and discussed with hypothesis derived from the InCroMAP analysis.

 We provided this figure to give readers an impression how a whole pathway with expression data from four different platforms looks like.
-It is important to provide one whole picture that is essentially the result of the method, described in the manuscript.
+In our opinion, it is important to provide at least one exemplary result of the methodology for cross-platform data visualization, described in the manuscript.